-The typical recommended age to start hormone treatment is 16, based on best practice standards set by transgender and endocrinology organizations, but the timing, Dr. Mitrani emphasized, should always be considered based on what is best for the individual.
+The typical recommended age to start hormone treatment is 16, based on best practice standards set by transgender and endocrinology organizations, but the timing, Dr. Mitrani emphasizes, should always be based on what is best for the individual.

 Kyle’s new identity

+For Kyle, the issue was whether he would be able to make the transition before he goes to college.
+At 16, he started on hormones.
 Melanie acknowledges that her first impulse was to push it off.
-“Originally, I was like, ‘Well he’s not doing anything ‘til he’s 18, because we don’t want to change his body.’
+“Originally, I was like, ‘Well he’s not doing anything until he’s 18, because we don’t want to change his body.’
 Now, I’m like, ‘Okay, I’m wrong.’ ”

 There were many painful experiences in Kyle’s first year as a transgender male, including the suicide of Kyle’s first trans friend.
 The family tried hard to support him, struggling at times to keep up with his expectations.
 “My husband took him to Radio Shack, and they got materials so Kyle could build a buzzer,” Melanie recalled.
 “Every time someone in the family misgendered him, he would hit the buzzer.
 Because he was like, ‘People, get in line.’ ”